leaflabs/leaflabs-docs/source/maple-ide-install.rst

 Download
 --------

 ..
-FIXME [0.0.12] Update this for the release.
+FIXME [RELEASE] Update this for the release.

 This documentation was built from a development version of libmaple.
 See the formally released `LeafLabs documentation